 ✔ Unvented hot water cylinders generally cost between £300 and £2,000

-✔ It will cost between £500 and £1,500 to install a new unvented hot water cylinder.
+✔ It costs between £500 and £1,500 to install a new unvented hot water cylinder

-✔ Simply fill in the form above to receive a quote from a professional installer in your area.
+✔ Fill in the form above to receive a quote from a professional installer in your area

 Ever felt like ditching your boiler’s large cold water tank?
 Well, with a megaflow boiler, you can do away with the cold water tank and seriously improve your home’s water pressure.
 It’s a win-win.

 Ready and raring to go?
-You can skip the reading and head over to our details form now.
+Great!
+You can even skip the reading and head over to our form now.
 Once you’ve entered your details, our local boiler installers will be in touch with free quotes.

 What’s in this guide to unvented hot water cylinders?